 - To maintain control over the service animal at all times and adhere to leash laws as applicable.

 - To refrain from taking the service animal into restricted areas.

 - To remove the service animal when a conflict or potential conflict may occur.
-This includes free roaming birds and collection animals on walks with handlers.
+This includes free roaming birds and zoo animals on walks with handlers.

-Puppies in Training: We are not required to admit puppies that are in training as service dogs.
+Service Animals in Training: We are not required to admit puppies or dogs that are in training as service dogs.
 However, we will usually treat these animals and handlers as a working unit.
-Service Dogs in Training and their handlers will have to follow all the guidelines and responsibilities as a full trained service animal and are allowed in any public area of the park, except the Kraal Petting Area and Lorikeet Feeding Experience exhibit and the walk-through aviaries.
-We do reserve the right to deny admission to any puppy behaving in a manner that causes concern for our animal collection.
+Service dogs in-training and their handlers will have to follow all the guidelines and responsibilities as a fully trained service animal and are allowed in any public area of the park, except the Kraal Petting Area and Australian Outback area exhibit and the walk-through aviaries.
+We do reserve the right to deny admission to any puppy or dog behaving in a manner that causes concern for animals in our care.